Particle size analysis: Agriculture

 The gradation of soils, or soil texture, affects water and nutrient holding and drainage capabilities.
 For sand-based soils, particle size can be the dominant characteristic affecting soil performances and hence crop.
 Sieving has long been the technique of choice for soil texture analysis, although laser diffraction instruments are increasingly used as they considerably speed up the analytical process, and provide highly reproducible results.

 Particle size analysis in the agriculture industry is paramount because unwanted materials will contaminate products if they are not detected.
 By having an automated particle size analyzer, companies can closely monitor their processes.

 Forestry

 Wood particles used to make various types of products rely on particle-size analysis to maintain high quality standards.
 By doing so, companies reduce waste and become more productive.

 Aggregates

 Having properly sized particles allow aggregate companies to create long-lasting roads and other products.
-Particle size analysis is also routinely conducted on bitumen emusions to predict their stability and their behavior.
+Particle size analysis is also routinely conducted on bitumen emulsions to predict their stability and their behavior.